pmitros/x2/src/surfacepro.md

-Making IE10 work on the surface pro
+Making IE10 Work on the Surface Pro
 ===================================
-Media capture
+Media Capture
 -------------
-IE10 does not implement WebRTC in the stock browser.
+IE10 does not have WebRTC by default.
 However, there is a plugin that adds an WebRTC-compatible API.
 Go to the link below, select Media Capture API, and install it.

 	http://html5labs.interoperabilitybridges.com/

-Disable ActiveX warnings
+Disable ActiveX Warnings
 ------------------------
-By default IE10 will display 3 warnings when you try to use the WebRTC plugin you installed above.
-To disable:
+By default IE10 will display 3 warnings when you try to use the WebRTC plugin.
+To disable them:

 	IE10:Settings -> Internet Options -> Security -> Custom level
 	set "Automatic prompting for ActiveX controls" to "Enable" set "Initialize and script ActiveX controls not marked..." to "Enable"

-Disable IE10 Security warnings
+Disable IE10 Security Warnings
 ------------------------------
 Now that we have changed the security settings of IE, there will be an onslaught of warnings about your computer being at risk.
 To disable them, create a fix.reg file, paste the lines below, and merge it: